[ Switch to styled version → ]

 Nebula is Slack's overlay network for infrastructure.
 It uses certificate-based identity and config-file firewall rules.
 Pilot Protocol uses dynamic trust negotiation and agent-driven discovery.

-The key difference is the identity model.
-Nebula requires a PKI setup with a certificate authority.
-Pilot Protocol agents generate their own identity and negotiate trust at runtime, which is suited for dynamic agent populations.
-Nebula is suited for static infrastructure with known hosts.
+Key difference: Nebula requires a PKI setup - run a certificate authority, sign certificates for each node, and distribute them manually.
+Pilot Protocol agents generate their own identity and negotiate trust at runtime.
+Pilot suits dynamic agent populations where nodes come and go; Nebula excels for static infrastructure with known hosts.

 vs libp2p

 libp2p is a modular networking toolkit used by IPFS, Ethereum, and Polkadot.
-It provides building blocks, whereas Pilot Protocol provides a complete, opinionated stack.
+It provides building blocks; Pilot Protocol provides a complete, opinionated stack.

 When to use what